Kärcher Steam mop SC 2 Upright

 Slimline product design and floor head with swivel jointErgonomic, effective cleaning with full floor contact, regardless of the user’s height, thanks to the flexible nozzle joint.

-Non-stop steam and integrated descaling cartridgeThe intelligent descaling cartridge automatically removes limescale from the water, dramatically extending the service life of the device.
-The removable tank is easy to fill at any time – for continuous steam without interrupting your work.
+Non-stop steam and integrated descaling cartridgeThe removable tank is easy to fill at any time – for continuous steam without interrupting your work.
+The intelligent descaling cartridge automatically removes limescale from the water, dramatically extending the service life of the device.

 Short heat-up time